-Through a five-year DFID-funded contract, IMA aims to reduce the prevalence of stunting among Tanzanian children under 5 years old.
-In support of Tanzania’s commitment to the Scaling Up Nutrition (SUN) movement, IMA builds the capacity of local government authorities across sectors to address the myriad causes of child stunting and contribute to the evidence base for what works best and most cost-efficiently in the local context.
-ASTUTE is implemented among a collective population of 11.5 million people and more than 800,000 stunted children in five regions of the Lake Zone: Kagera, Kigoma, Mwanza, Geita and Shinyanga.
+Through a DFID (now FCDO)-funded contract (2015-2021), IMA partnered with the Government of Tanzania and 50 CSOs to scale nutrition support to approximately 15% of Tanzania’s population (8.43 million people) and reduce stunting of children under five by 7% or more in four Lake Zone regions.
+In support of Tanzania’s commitment to the Scaling Up Nutrition (SUN) movement, IMA strengthened the capacity of local government authorities across sectors to address the myriad causes of child stunting and contributed to the evidence base for what works best and most cost-efficiently in the local context.